 Limited Indemnity:

-1. Specific and Predefined Situations: Limited indemnification clauses narrow the scope of protection to particular scenarios, actions, or events that the parties agree upon.
+- Specific and Predefined Situations: Limited indemnification clauses narrow the scope of protection to particular scenarios, actions, or events that the parties agree upon.
+This is the most common type of indemnity used in contracts.

 Reciprocal Indemnity:

-1. Bilateral Protection for Both Parties: In reciprocal indemnification, both parties mutually agree to indemnify each other.
+- Bilateral Protection for Both Parties: In reciprocal indemnification, both parties mutually agree to indemnify each other.
 This approach ensures that both sides are protected from potential risks.
+Even though both parties are protecting each other, one party will need to take responsibility for specific situations.

 No-Fault Indemnity:

-1. No-fault indemnification clauses remove the requirement to prove fault or negligence.
+- No-fault indemnification clauses remove the requirement to prove fault or negligence.
 The indemnitor agrees to indemnify the indemnitee regardless of whether the indemnitee is at fault for the claims.
+This is not as common as limited indemnity.

 The type of indemnification chosen depends on the parties’ negotiation, the nature of the agreement, and the level of protection needed.
 Understanding these types can help parties tailor indemnification clauses to best suit their needs and risk tolerance.